adambraimbridge/next-syndication-api/README.md

 Then you can't connect to the mail server.

 Try turning wifi off on your phone to tether your computer to your phone's 4G connection and you should find it now works.

+## Maintenance mode

+To turn maintenance mode on, simply turn the `syndicationMaintenance` flag on for everyone.

+Conversely, turn it off again to turn maintenance mode off.